-13 September - 29 October 2021
+12 September - 28 October 2022

 In this phase, you just need an idea for an experiment!
 You don't need to do any coding yet, but you should think about how you might write the program for your experiment to make sure you don't set yourself an unachievable goal.
-Teams have until 29 October 2021 to register and submit their idea on the Astro Pi website.
-We will notify the selected teams of their acceptance to Phase 2 on 18 November 2021.
+Teams have until 28 October 2022 to register and submit their idea on the Astro Pi website.
+We will notify the selected teams of their acceptance to Phase 2 in mid November 2022.

+Create

-Create 18 November 2021 - 24 February 2022
+Mid November 2022 - 24 February 2023

 In Phase 2, selected teams will design and write the computer program necessary to perform the experiment they suggested in Phase 1.
 Astronauts are always very busy, so the Phase 2 experiments will be run on the ISS Astro Pis as part of an automated deployment schedule.
 Therefore your program needs to meet some simple requirements so that it can be controlled automatically.
 Any programs that do not meet these requirements will not progress to Phase 3.
 If any of your teams are selected to participate in Phase 2 of the challenge, you will receive an exclusive Astro Pi kit directly to your school or club.
 The kit contains the core equipment necessary for you to test your program; you will need to provide your own monitor, USB keyboard, and USB mouse.
-The deadline for submissions is 24 February 2022 via astro-pi.org.
+The deadline for submissions is 24 February 2023.
+Submissions are made by team mentors via their Mission Hub.